Monday, April 24, 2006

 No one left this concert without a smile from ear to ear.

 The music, lights, and sound were, as far as I could tell, without error.
-And I’m one of the biggest critics of all three- I have perfect pitch so I can tell when someone isn’t singing on key, and I’ve done sound and lighting professionally, so I can spot the errors faster than just about anyone.
+And I’m one of the biggest critics of all three- I can tell when someone isn’t singing on key, and I’ve done sound and lighting professionally, so I can spot the errors faster than just about anyone.
 I don’t ever remember going to a show that was this perfect.
 Besides the haze thing (which I can't say anything about because that was my biggest fault as an LD!) and about 300 ms of feedback during Shawn's "mic check" portion, there just wasn't anything done wrong.
 Even the edges on the spotlights were perfect, and that's something that usually gets missed. (soft-edged lime light is just wrong.)

 If you were a Boyz II Men fan back in the 90’s, take the time and spend the money to see this show.
 It’s well worth the price.
 Get as close to the stage as you can.